Raneache Zuem: History

-The Rane clan and other individuals settled in Raneache Zuem approximately 350 years ago, the island is known for its unique traditions, which are still observed today.
+The Rane clan and other individuals settled in Raneache Zuem approximately 350 years ago, around 1673.
+The island is known for its unique traditions, which are still observed today.
 One of these traditions is the celebration of the Ganesh Chaturthi festival, which has been a significant part of the inhabitants' lives for over three and a half centuries.
 The festival is known for its elaborate decorations called chitras, which attract visitors from nearby regions such as Bardez, Pernem, Bicholim, and neighboring villages in Maharashtra.

-The local families have made concerted efforts to preserve this tradition since the time of Portuguese rule, and their houses are often referred to as "Wings of the freedom struggle of Goa," as stated by Raj Singh Rane, a member of the Rane family.
+The local families have made concerted efforts to preserve this tradition since the time of Portuguese India, and their houses are often referred to as "Wings of the freedom struggle of Goa," as stated by Raj Singh Rane, a member of the Rane family.

 Characteristics

 The island is also known for its green vegetation, primarily attributable to the extensive cultivation of areca nut trees.
 The island is home to Rashtroli temple, a Hindu temple.
 The prominent highlight of the island is an ancestral residence, dating back 350 years, which stands as the largest house and is owned by the local landlords known as bhatkars.
 The island has several other ancestral houses from the Portuguese era, each exceeding 300 years in age, distinguished by the distinctive wooden columns supporting the roof beams.